FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/manual/certificate_list.md

 $ curl -X POST --data '{"jsonrpc":"2.0","method":"getPeers","params":[1],"id":1}' http://127.0.0.1:8545 |jq
 ```

-Although node1 is configured on the whitelist, node0 cannot establish a connection with node1 because node1 is also configured in the blacklist.
+Although node1 is configured on the whitelist, node0 cannot establish a connection with node1 because node1 is also configured in the blacklist

 ```json
 {